 Meet the Governors

-Stephen is a member of the Resources Committee, the Teaching, Learning, & Safeguarding Committee and the Transition Working Party.
+Stephen is a member of the Resources Committee, the Teaching, Learning, & Safeguarding Committee, the Pay Committee and the Transition Working Party.

-Lynn is an experienced corporate adviser who has had an international career with a successful track record in both the legal and financial services industry.
-She is admitted to practice as a Solicitor of the Supreme Court of England & Wales and as an Attorney & Counselor at Law in New York.
+She is an experienced corporate adviser who has had an international career with a successful track record in both the legal and financial services industry.
+She is admitted to practice as a Solicitor of the Senior Courts of England & Wales and as an Attorney & Counselor at Law in New York.
 As well as having practiced as a lawyer at a leading international law firm, Lynn has also worked in venture capital, private equity, hedge funds and investment banking and is the co-founder of a medical technology company.

 Lynn’s roles have ranged from group general counsel to chief operating officer, managing partner and board director, both executive and non-executive and she has extensive experience in advising on the development of good corporate governance practices and accountability.
 In these roles, Lynn has represented and advised high net worth individuals, early stage companies of all types, investment funds, asset managers, global investment banks and multinational corporations.